megonemad1/Tutor-Website/Blog/_posts/2020-04-10-coin_converter.md

             I = input()

 ### final thoughts
-in a game with many currencies, it might be cool to have a purse contain many currency objects. then use that to store them on the fly. you'd have to think about how to tell the difference in the change function. having the a conversion from one currency to another could make interesting interactions.
+in a game with many currencies, it might be cool to have a purse contain many currency objects.
+Then use that to store them on the fly.
+You'd have to think about how to tell the difference in the change function.
+Having the a conversion from one currency to another could make interesting interactions.